Tutorials - The language

 (print a) # after having validated by pressing Enter

-# The prompt is optionnal, (input) will
+# The prompt is optional, (input) will

 # also work on its own.